nf-core/mhcquant/docs/usage.md

 Set to 'True' or 'False' depending on whether binding predictions using the tool mhcflurry should be run.
 (Check whether your alleles are supported by mhcflurry)

 ### `--refine_fdr_on_predicted_subset`
 Set to 'True' or 'False' depending on whether binding predictions using the tool mhcflurry should be used to subset all PSMs not passing the q-value threshold.
 If specified the FDR will be refined using Percolator on the subset of predicted binders among all PSMs resulting in an increased identification rate.
-(Check whether your alleles are supported by mhcflurry)
+(Please be aware that this option is only available for MHC class I data of alleles that are supported by mhcflurry)

 ### `--affinity_threshold_subset`
 Affinity threshold (nM) used to define binders for PSM subset selection in the fdr refinement procedure (eg. 500)